algorandfoundation/beaker/README.md

         )
 ```

 This parameter may be any Subroutine that accepts a sender as its argument and returns an integer interpreted as true/false.

-Other pre-defined Authorized checks are for whether or not the sender holds a given asset and whether or not they're opted in to some app.
+Other pre-defined Authorized checks are:

+- `Authorize.has_token(asset_id)` for whether or not the sender holds >0 of a given asset
+- `Authorize.opted_in(app_id)`  for whether or not they're opted in to a given app

 The `handler` decorator accepts several other parameters: